baychub/cb-gsg/getting-started.md

 * **Tag Reads.** Gives counts of RFID tag readings, grouped chronologically.
 * **Upstream MQTT.** Provides *upstream* MQTT topics (i.e., management messages processed by the RSP Controller application).
 * **Downstream MQTT.** Provides *downstream* MQTT topics (i.e., data gathered directly from the RSP sensors).
 * **Scheduler.** Shows scheduling configuration.
-By default, RFID readings are done one sensor at a time in round-robin fashion.
+By default, RFID readings are done one sensor at a time, cycling through each connected sensor.

 ## Viewing RFID data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that you'll use for your own RFID solution: